 Preparation of necessary resolutions calling General or Special Municipal Elections

 Coordination of the candidate nomination process, ballot designation, and statement of qualification

 Receipt and processing of initiative, referendum, and recall petitions

 Elections are a complex process, the sheer scale of logistics required in order to ensure a fair and accurate election often bewilders the public.
 It is a surreal combination of back-breaking work, complex problem solving, fighting deadlines and even unplanned power outages.
 At a time when the eyes of the world are focused on elections, it’s a timely reminder of just how much is done to protect our precious votes.
 The Orange County Registrar of Voters created a documentary on the process, "Blueprints for Democracy: How We Vote".

 Local Election Information

 Local elections for the La Palma City Council are held every two years (in even numbered years).
 The terms for the City Council’s five at-large seats are staggered.
 Therefore, all five City Council seats are not up for election during the same election year.
 If you have a question regarding the nomination or election process please contact the City Clerk at (714) 690-3334.

-The City’s General Municipal Election will be held on November 6, 2018, in consolidation with the Statewide General Election.
-Locally, there are two seats available on the La Palma City Council.
+The City’s General Municipal Election will be held on November 3, 2020, in consolidation with the Statewide General Election.
+Locally, there are three seats available on the La Palma City Council.